groonga/groonga/doc/source/reference/regular_expression.rst

 with other regular expression syntax is ``^`` and ``$``.
-The regular expression syntax in Ruby, ``^`` means the beginning of line and ``$`` means the end of line. ``^`` means the beginning of text and ``$`` means the end of text in other most regular expression.
+The regular expression syntax in Ruby, ``^`` means the beginning of line and ``$`` means the end of line. ``^`` means the beginning of text and ``$`` means the end of text in other most regular expression syntaxes.
 The regular expression syntax in Ruby uses ``\A`` for the beginning of text and ``\z`` for the end of text.